um-pdavila/acs_docs/docs/triton/1-env/4-triton_quickstart.rst

 ``Local site`` on the left to the directory holding ``example.py`` and transfer the file by dragging it from left to right.

+If using ``scp``, you need to type ``scp $location_on_local_computer abc123@triton.ccs.miami.edu:/home/abc123``, and then press return.
+You will be prompted to provide the password associated with your CaneID, and after entering the password and pressing return, the file will be transferred from your local computer to ``/home/abc123`` on Triton.

 After that, the file will be located at ``/home/abc123/example.py`` on Triton for user abc123.